-- Medical and other support services typically provided in a skilled nursing home may be provided as an option for residences.
-If necessary, provisions for transportation may be provided. - Chapter 225 Article XVIII Steep Slopes is not applicable.
-Section 225-79 (Cut and Fill Slopes) shall not be applicable, subject to approval by the Harding Township Fire Department.
-However, concerns relating to erosion in association with steep slopes will need to be addressed during the site plan application process. - A minor subdivision shall be required, and is authorized by this Plan.
-It is expected townhouse development will be on its own lot and the stacked townhouses will be on the same lot as the multi-family ILUs and assisted living/dementia care development. - Article XV Design Standards for Subdivisions shall not apply. - The District still needs to be developed in an integrated manner, fully satisfying the affordable housing obligation and the required development phasing (see Provision for New Affordable Housing Units at the end of this Plan). - Retaining walls built in relation to the detention basin shall be a maximum of 8 feet in height for the first wall that creates the basin and a maximum of 10 feet for all other detention basin retaining walls and shall include landscaping to screen the wall from view.
-Long, monotonous expanses of retaining walls shall be avoided to the maximum extent feasible.
-Landscaping shall be used to help to break up long expanses of wall.
-Retaining walls are not subject to setback requirements.
-However, any retaining wall system put into place must be able to be constructed from the subject property only.
-Use of land from neighboring properties for construction purposes shall not be permitted. - Some of the independent living units may be in the same building or in a separate building from the assisted living/dementia care units.
+- A master property association will be created to cover the entire Senior Living District, which may be extended to the Glen Alpin Cultural District and the McAlpin Gardens District at such time as septic service is extended.
+The Association will implement the Emergency Services provision, as previously discussed. - An internal interconnection between the Districts may be maintained. - Medical and other support services typically provided in a skilled nursing home may be provided as an option for residents.
+If necessary, provisions for transportation may be provided. - A minor subdivision shall be required, and is authorized by this Plan.
+It is expected townhouse development will be on its own lot and the stacked townhouses will be on the same lot as the multi-family ILUs and assisted living/dementia care development. - Article XV Design Standards for Subdivisions shall not apply. - The District still needs to be developed in an integrated manner, fully satisfying the affordable housing obligation and the required development phasing (see Provision for New Affordable Housing Units at the end of this Plan). - Some of the independent living units may be in the same building or in a separate building from the assisted living/dementia care units.
 If there are separate buildings, the buildings may be connected through one or more passageways to be used as service connectors for employees, staff and pedestrians.
 One or more of such passageways may extend above ground to grade.
 The at-grade passageways shall not exceed 30 feet in width between interior walls or 20 feet in height to the peak of the roof and shall be included in the lot and building coverage calculations.
 The at-grade passageways shall have an architectural style that is complimentary with the assisted living/dementia care and independent living buildings.
 The above ground corridors shall be treated as a free standing building.